erickvieiras/flight_project/README.md

 - **Personalized Benefits:** Tailored offers for each membership level.
 - **Seasonal Offers:** Promotions during specific periods to increase membership sign-ups.

 This project equips the sales and marketing teams with precise insights to improve loyalty program conversion rates and revenue, paving the way for more efficient customer engagement and retention.
+Project deployment available on [Link](https://customer-loyalty-program.streamlit.app/)